YimingYAN/cppipm/README.md

 Eigen forms the linear algebra core of this software.

 ## Compilation
 1. Compile the project using the qmake and the project file (cppipm) provided in the repo.
 This will require instllation of the qmake toolchain.
-The solver itself has dependency on Qt libraries.
+The solver itself has NO dependency on Qt libraries.
 2. A simple way to compile and run the exmaple:
   ```
       cd examples